Juliandlb/Multi-Agent-Chat/README.md

 - DB Agent integrated with Prisma to retrieve user-specific data
 - General Finance Agent for static finance Q&A
 - Backend communication using tRPC
-- User model stored in a PostgreSQL database via Prisma
+- User model stored in a SQLite database via Prisma

 ## Multi-Agent Architecture Diagram